-A facility, such as a metering and control station, can use gas and the consumption is then termed 'own consumption'.
+A facility, such as a metering and regulation station (MR-station), can use gas and the consumption is then termed 'own consumption'.
 This should be regarded as a starting point and subsequently metered according to the above.

 6.1.6 Production of calculated annual consumption